joseceron/contactImporter/README.md

 # description

 This is a project that has two components.
 The first one is the front end developed in Vuejs and the server component was implemented using nodejs.
-The purpose of this project is to import contacts from csv. files and storage in database (firebase database).
+The purpose of this project is to import contacts from .csv files and storage in database (firebase database).

 [Download the .csv file](https://drive.google.com/file/d/1T7H4lSO8TBhCJh0KE3w9VQKoAP7hxFUk/view?usp=sharing) in order to upload and validate the process.